Dick Sand, A Captain at Fifteen: Plot

-Dick and Tom's group decides to keep the truth from Mrs. Weldon and her family, knowing that it will cause undue stress in them.
+Dick and Tom's group decides to keep the truth from Mrs. Weldon and her family, knowing that it will cause undue stress for them.
 Instead, they tell Mrs. Weldon that Harris lied to them, and Dick tries to lead the group to a river, which he hopes will allow them to reach the shore.
-A great storm leads the group to take refuge in a large ant nest, but the nest becomes flooded; the group barely manages to escape alive.
-This time, though, they encounter a group of slave traders led by Harris, who takes them prisoner.
-Only Hercules and Dingo manage to escape, killing several traders and hiding in the thicket to avoid detection.
-Along with Tom, Bat, Actéon, and Austin, Dick is taken separately from Mrs. Weldon's family, while Nan dies after a forced walk becomes too much for her.
+A great storm leads the group to take refuge in a large ant-nest, but the nest becomes flooded; the group barely manages to escape alive.
+This time, though, they encounter a group of slave-traders led by Harris, who takes them prisoner.
+Only Hercules and Dingo manage to escape, killing several traders and hiding in a thicket to avoid detection.
+Along with Tom, Bat, Actéon, and Austin, Dick is taken separately from Mrs. Weldon's family, while Nan dies after a forced march becomes too much for her.

-Both groups are taken to the lands of the king of Kazoondé, an old, petty ruler who trades with slave traders – among them Harris, Negoro, and their chief, José Antonio Álvez – for European commodities.
+Both groups are taken to the lands of the king of Kazoondé, an old, petty ruler who traffics with slave-traders – among them Harris, Negoro, and their chief, José Antonio Álvez – for European commodities.
 Actéon, Austin, Bat, and Tom are sold into slavery.
 While none of the others can prevent it, Harris decides to taunt Dick by telling him Mrs. Weldon, Jack, and Bénédict have died as well.
 Dick answers by jumping on Harris and killing him with his own knife.
-Dick is made prisoner, and made to await his death.
+Dick is made prisoner, and awaits his death.
 That night, however, after drinking too much alcohol, provided by Álvez, the king dies, burning alive after he tries to drink flaming punch.
 The king's first wife takes over; in the subsequent funeral ceremony, nearly all of the king's wives, along with Dick Sand, are sacrificed.

 However, Mrs. Weldon, Jack, and Bénédict are alive, kept prisoner in Álvez's factory.
 Negoro intends to use them to blackmail Mrs. Weldon's husband into paying him one hundred thousand dollars.
 Mrs. Weldon rejects Negoro's demand to write a letter to her husband.
 However, her hopes that David Livingstone – expected to pass by Kazoondé some time soon – will be able to free her and her family, die when the explorer passes away.
 Defeated, she writes the letter, which Negoro will take to San Francisco.
-Meanwhile, Bénédict – allowed out of the factory to pursue his passion for entomology – becomes distracted with a mysterious bug, which he cannot see well because the king of Kazoondé took his glasses.
+Meanwhile, Bénédict – allowed out of the factory to pursue his passion for entomology – becomes distracted with a mysterious bug, which he cannot see well because the king of Kazoondé has taken his glasses.
 This bug leads him out of town and into the jungle, where a large man captures him and takes him away.